Migrating from MailChimp/Mandrill to Amazon SES/Sendy

-MailChimp bills you on the basis of the number of contacts on your email list per month.
-As your email contacts and number of email per week grow, MailChimp starts to cost you hundreds of dollars.
+MailChimp bills you on the basis of the number of contacts on your emails list per month.
+As your email contacts and the number of emails per week grow, MailChimp starts to cost you hundreds of dollars.
 And this is not the only cost you have to pay.
 Mandrill is the transactional API to send emails that must be added along with MailChimp.
 You have to buy email blocks from Mandrill.
 One block costs $20 and consists of 25000 emails.

-For one of Technosoft’s client, 583 subscribers and 1 block of email from mandrill, they had to pay $35 every month.
+For one of Technosoft’s clients, 583 subscribers and 1 block of email from mandrill, they had to pay $35 every month.

 But what if the subscribers increase?
 Let’s take a look at the following table.